zdellaert/ZD_Putnam_Lab_Notebook/_posts/2022-11-11-Barott-and-Brown-Pdam-RNA-DNA-Extractions-2022-11-11.md

 ## DNA and RNA Quality Check: Gel, using [Kristina's gel protocol at the bottom of this page.](https://zdellaert.github.io/ZD_Putnam_Lab_Notebook/Protocols_Zymo_Quick_DNA_RNA_Miniprep_Plus/)

+And yes, we ran out of ladder.
+I think we have more but I could not find it.

 ![2022-11-11-gel.JPG](https://github.com/zdellaert/ZD_Putnam_Lab_Notebook/blob/master/images/gels/2022-11-11-gel.JPG?raw=true)

 ## Next steps